Philip Seymour Hoffman: 2010–2014: Final years

 A Late Quartet was Hoffman's other film release of 2012, where he played a violinist in a string quartet whose members (played by Christopher Walken, Catherine Keener, and Mark Ivanir) face a crisis when one is diagnosed with Parkinson's disease.
 The drama received favorable reviews, and Stephen Holden of The New York Times called Hoffman's performance "exceptional".
 In 2013, Hoffman joined the popular Hunger Games series in its second film, The Hunger Games: Catching Fire, where he played gamemaker Plutarch Heavensbee.
 The film finished as the 10th-highest grossing in history to that point, and Hoffman became recognizable to a new generation of film-goers.
 In January 2014, shortly before his death, he attended the Sundance Film Festival to promote two films.
 In Anton Corbijn's A Most Wanted Man, a thriller based on John le Carré's novel, Hoffman played a German intelligence officer.
 His performance was praised by Xan Brooks as one of "terrific, lip-smacking relish: full of mischief, anchored by integrity."
 The other was God's Pocket, the directorial debut of actor John Slattery, in which Hoffman played a thief.
-In November 2014, nine months after his death, Hoffman was seen in The Hunger Games: Mockingjay – Part 1.
+In November 2014, nine months after his death, The Hunger Games: Mockingjay – Part 1, was released, in which he had a major role.
+It was dedicated in his memory.

 At the time of his death, Hoffman was filming The Hunger Games: Mockingjay – Part 2, the fourth film in the series, and had already completed the majority of his scenes.
-His two remaining scenes were rewritten to compensate for his absence, and the film was released in November 2015.
+His two remaining scenes were rewritten to compensate for his absence.
+The film was released in November 2015.
 Hoffman was also preparing for his second directorial effort, a Prohibition-era drama titled Ezekiel Moss, which was to star Amy Adams and Jake Gyllenhaal.
-In addition, he had filmed a pilot episode for the Showtime series Happyish, in which he played the lead role of an advertising executive, but plans for a full season were put on hold following his death.
-The role was later passed on to Steve Coogan.
+In addition, he had filmed a pilot episode for the Showtime series Happyish, in which he played the lead role of an advertising executive.
+Plans for a full season were put on hold following his death.
+Steve Coogan was recast in the role.